kanaka/raft.js/research_class/paper.md

-These new browser capabilities also bring with them the traditional challenges of building reliable distributed applications such as: concurency, security, scalability, naming, discovery, replication, relocation, etc. The solutions to many of these challenges involve the proper management of distributed state.
+These new browser capabilities also bring with them the traditional challenges of building reliable distributed applications such as: concurrency, security, scalability, naming, discovery, replication, relocation, etc. The solutions to many of these challenges involve the proper management of distributed state.
 Distributed consensus is one category of distributed state management in which multiple nodes